zenglenn42/menu-drawer/README.md

 We still want basic accordion behavior when a menu category or sub-category is clicked open or closed.
 However, for so called _leaf node_ items (e.g., `Box`, `Grid`), we don't really need to toggle between an `open` or `closed` state.
 We simply want react-router to render the associated component for the the `leaf node`'s route.

-In otherwords, routable menu items don't need tracking in the `expandedItems` array maintained by `useExpandable`.
+In otherwords, routable menu items don't need tracking in the `expandedItems` array maintained by [useExpandable](https://github.com/zenglenn42/menu-drawer/blob/6d092fd7ae9e12df55fe0ac1cc71f43819ebb0c7/src/components/Accordion/useExpandable.js#L91).

-This implies a need to override the accordion's expansionReducer with route-sensitive logic.
+This implies a need to override the accordion's expansionReducer with [route-sensitive logic](https://github.com/zenglenn42/menu-drawer/blob/6d092fd7ae9e12df55fe0ac1cc71f43819ebb0c7/src/components/MenuDrawer/MenuDrawer.js#L176).

 You can see the code [here](https://github.com/zenglenn42/menu-drawer/blob/41707d7ecff610e6579253c52f2921e6b94e3be0/src/components/MenuDrawer/MenuDrawer.js#L126).